-- (11a) Likewise, hotel and restaurant services are typically offered only by operators located in the specific place of delivery of these services and have therefore also a limited cross-border dimension.
+- therefore typically offered only by operators located in the Member State concerned and have consequently also a limited cross-border dimension.
 They should therefore only be covered by the particular regime set out for social and other specific services, as from a threshold of EUR 500 000.
-Large hotel and restaurant service contracts above this threshold may be of interest for various economic operators, such as travel agencies and other intermediaries, also on a cross-border basis. - (12) Public contracts that are awarded by contracting authorities operating in the water, energy, transport and postal services sectors and fall within the scope of those activities are covered by Directive [...] of the European Parliament and of the Council of [...] on procurement by entities operating in the water, energy, transport and postal services sectors.
+Large legal service contracts above this threshold may be of interest for various economic operators, such as international law firms, also on a cross-border basis, in particular where they involve legal issues arising from or having as its background EU or other international law or implicating more than one country. - (11c) Experience has shown that a series of other services, such as rescue services, firefighting services and prison services normally only present a certain cross-border interest as of the moment where they acquire sufficient critical mass through their relatively high vealue.
+They should therefore only be included under the particular regime set out for social and other specific services.
+To the extent that their provision is actually based on contracts, other categories of services, such as government services or the provision of services to the community, would normally only be likely to present a cross-border interest as of a threshold of EUR 500 000 and should consequently only be subject to the particular regime set out for social and other specific services. - (11d) It is appropriate to identify these services by reference to specific positions of the 'Common Procurement Vocabulary (CPV)' as adopted by Regulation (EC) No 2195/2002, which is a hierarchically structured nomenclature, divided into divisions, groups, classes, categories and subcategories.
+To avoid legal uncertainty, it should be clarified that reference to a division does not implicitly entail a reference to subordinate subdivisions.
+Such comprehensive coverage should instead be set out explicitly by mentioning all the relevant positions, where appropriate as a range of codes. - (12) Public contracts that are awarded by contracting authorities operating in the water, energy, transport and postal services sectors and fall within the scope of those activities are covered by Directive of the European Parliament and of the Council of on procurement by entities operating in the water, energy, transport and postal services sectors.
 Contracts awarded by contracting authorities in the context of their operation of maritime, coastal or river transport services fall within the scope of this Directive.